Space-TimeWillTell/Channeling-Keyser-Soze/npc.md

 # Creating Characters

 All good things start with stories.
 It's not just a buzzphrase, by the way.
-In storytelling, whether it's a role-playing game, telling in front of an audience, or writing a book, it is the key.
+If you are building a story, whether you are role-playing, storytelling for an audience or writing a book, the story comes first and everything else tends to follow naturally.

 So let us start with, once again, a story.